Bottom Up Allocation to Crypto

 A New Allocation

-Bitcoin can now be places into the store-of-value allocation sleeve rather than a speculative alternative sleeve
+Bitcoin can now be places into the store-of-value allocation sleeve rather than a speculative alternative sleeve…and you’re solving problems.

 For too long the bitcoin approach has been a push, forecasting doom and promising outsized growth.